Milwaukee Area Technical College logo

 1968

-Merged with Milwaukee Institute of Technology, becoming Milwaukee Technical College.
+Merged with Milwaukee Institute of Technology to become Milwaukee Technical College.

 1969

-Merged with other vocational schools, forming Milwaukee Area Technical College and joining the statewide system.
+Merged with other vocational schools to form Milwaukee Area Technical College and became a member of the statewide Vocational, Technical and Adult Education System.

 🏛️